rshackleton/gatsby-packages/packages/gatsby-transformer-kontent-image/README.md

 This project makes use of [changesets](https://github.com/atlassian/changesets).
 When making changes please ensure a new changeset is created to define how the package versions should be updated.

 Once you are ready open a new PR into this repository with a clear and detailed description of the changes made and which issue(s) are affected.

+## Development

+To work on this repository you can use the yarn workspaces to test the plugin using the included Gatsby website.
+This can be done by running `yarn start` from the root or `site` directory.

+When developing you can run `yarn watch` from the package directory to continously rebuild the TypeScript code when making changes.

+You will need to restart the Gatsby website if changes are made to the `gatsby-node.ts` file or it's dependencies.